Installation

 After installation, restart Glyphs.
 The Edit menu should include:

-- Start Glyphs MCP Server
+- Glyphs MCP Server

 Then continue to Start the server.